IvanKovac/TimePickerWithSeconds/README.md

 Aplication
 ------
-It is under the root dir : TimePickerWithSeconds.apk
+The demo application (.apk) is under the root dir : TimePickerWithSeconds.apk

 Quick Setup - Gradle
 ------